Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Appendix

 \subsubsection{Experimental Details}

-\textbf{Task Unification. }A common practice for prompt tuning and in-context learning methods in graph domains is unification of different tasks \cite{gppt2022, allinone2023, prodigy2023}.
-However, defining a unified task in the graph domain is more challenging than in text (e.g., using LLMs), because of two main reasons.
-First, proposing a unified task requires an enormous amount of data, labeled or unlabeled, while contrary to text gathering these large graph datasets is not feasible.
+\textbf{Task Unification. }A common practice for prompt tuning and in-context learning methods in graph domains is unification of different tasks \citep{gppt2022, allinone2023, prodigy2023}.
+However, defining a unified task in the graph domain is more challenging than in text (e.g., using LLMs), for two main reasons.
+First, proposing a unified task requires an enormous amount of data, labeled or unlabeled, while, in contrast to text gathering, these large graph datasets are not feasible.
 Second, there is a wide variety of downstream graph tasks.
-Nonetheless, we unify the tasks to graph classification \cite{allinone2023}, considering the message-passing intrinsic of \gnn \cite{mpnn2017}.
+Nonetheless, we unify the tasks to graph classification \citep{allinone2023}, considering the message-passing intrinsic of \gnn \citep{mpnn2017}.

 To reduce node classification to graph classification, we select the induced subgraph of each ego node within its $k$-hop neighborhood and assign the label of the ego node to this subgraph.
-One can also reduce edge-level tasks by selecting the $k$-hop neighborhoods around the nodes lying on the endpoints of each edge \cite{allinone2023}.
+One can also reduce edge-level tasks by selecting the $k$-hop neighborhoods around the nodes lying on the endpoints of each edge \citep{allinone2023}.

-\paragraph{Implementation Details.} We have implemented our experiments in Pytorch \cite{pytorch2017} and used a single GPU core NVIDIA GeForce RTX 3090.
-To make results reliable we run each experiment with 10 different random initializations of seeds before dataset creation and with 5 trials of model parameter initialization for every seed which sums up to a total of 50 runs for every experiment.
+\paragraph{Implementation Details.} We have implemented our experiments in Pytorch \citep{pytorch2017} and used a single GPU core NVIDIA GeForce RTX 3090.
+To make results reliable, we run each experiment with 10 different random initializations of seeds before dataset creation and with 5 trials of model parameter initialization for every seed, which sums up to a total of 50 runs for every experiment.

-We split all datasets based on properties for making a distribution shift to 50\% source dataset and 50\% target dataset.
-Since we split source and target datasets in the beginning in favor of making distribution shifts, we randomly make our own train, validation, and test splits for every trial although the node classification datasets have original splits.
+We split all datasets based on properties to make a distribution shift to a 50\% source dataset and a 50\% target dataset.
+Since we split source and target datasets in the beginning in favor of making distribution shifts, we randomly make our own train, validation, and test splits for every trial, although the node classification datasets have original splits.
 Therefore, the train, validation, and test split is set to 0.6, 0.1, 0.3 for graph classification datasets and to 0.3, 0.1, 0.6 for node classification datasets---to reflect more on their original splits as they have many more test examples compared to train ones.
-Besides, for node classification, we find the induced graphs within nodes selected from datasets after the source target split.
+Besides, for node classification, we find the induced graphs within nodes selected from datasets after the source-target split.